jvhoof/cloud-essentials/README.md

 # CloudGen Essentials

 ## Introduction
-Tools to practice and enjoy CloudGen Firewall and WAF from Barracuda!
+Tools to enjoy automation of Barracuda CloudGen Firewall and WAF.

 ## Tools
 - Ansible.
 Based on the itech/ansible repo.